disa-mhembere/mysql_igraph/README.md

 1. "FLUSH tables"
 2. "myisamchk"

-Time formats accepted are the sql types datetime, date, time, year, timestamp as documented by mysql http://dev.mysql.com/doc/refman/5.5/en/date-and-time-types.html.
+Time formats accepted are the sql types datetime, date, time, year, timestamp as [documented by MySQL](http://dev.mysql.com/doc/refman/5.5/en/date-and-time-types.html).

 Sample Data:
 ===========
-A few very short sample data files are included in the <pre>sampledata</pre> folder.
+A few very short sample data files are included in the [sampledata](sampledata) folder.

 Need help?
 ==========
-The *action* scripts (**currently ingest.py, slice.py**) can be passed -h flag for help.
+The *action* scripts (i.e any script callable from the command line) can be passed **-h** flag for help.
 Help there is detailed and exhaustive.
 Other questions can be emailed to disa@jhu.edu.